 v.
 Meetings will be in person.
 In situations where meetings

 cannot be held in person, a remote meeting is acceptable.

 vi.
 The process for voting during meetings will be determined

 b.
 Length of Terms

 i.
-The standard term on the FG is three (3) years; terms will
+The standard term on the FC is three (3) years; terms will

 be staggered among members to promote continuity.
 Members may be

 elected to terms of shorter lengths to fill vacancies.
 Standard terms